jthernandez999/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) both are functions that iterate through data but map outputs a new array .forEach does not

 2. Explain the difference between a callback and a higher order function.
+A higher order functiontakes another function as an argument and returns the function, a call back is a function that is passed into another function
 3. What is closure?
+is a functions ability to have access to the var and parameters within its lexical environment.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. new binding, explicit binding, implicit binding, and simple function call global context rule

-5. Why do we need super() in an extended class?

-You are expected to be able to answer questions in these areas.
+5. Why do we need super() in an extended class? it is used to call and to acess the superclass constructor You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions